gms64/greg_on_data/content/posts/best-data-science-twitter-accounts.md

 Nonetheless, since I'm now using Twitter much more - and now that I have a Twitter account that I actually post on ([shameless plug to my profile](https://twitter.com/greg_on_data)) - I figured I should find the top data science Twitter accounts to follow.

-Realistically, I've found that I tend to follow people who seem like they have interesting insights to give.
-Most of the time this tends to work - the only issue is with the incredibly promotional people who decide that tweet volume is more important than tweet content...
+Realistically, I've found that I try to follow people who seem like they have interesting insights to give, but I end up mass following people.
+A lot of those profiles end up being pretty cool - the only issue is with the incredibly promotional people who decide that tweet volume is more important than tweet content...
 If I find one of those, I end up unfollowing them.
 Its an iterative process, but so far its been a winner...

-Back to the picture at hand - similar to my issue with [finding podcasts](/blog/best-data-science-podcasts/) and [newsletters](/blog/best-data-science-newsletters/) - there's also no one who decided to utilize web scraping to find good Data Science Twitter accounts.
+Back to the picture at hand: similar to my issue with [finding podcasts](/blog/best-data-science-podcasts/) and [newsletters](/blog/best-data-science-newsletters/), there was no one who decided to utilize web scraping to find good Data Science Twitter accounts.
+So I took it upon myself...

 I'm sensing a pattern here...

 ## gameplanning the process